 “This career guide is among the most thoughtful and grounded I’ve seen.”—Cal Newport, New York Times bestselling author of Slow Productivity

-Choose well, and you can have a more rewarding life, discover new interests, and help solve some of the world’s most pressing problems.
+Choose well, and you can have a more rewarding, interesting life, and also help solve some of the world’s most pressing problems.
 Choose poorly, and you could waste decades.

 So what should you do?
-Most modern advice is based on no research, instead offering misleading platitudes like “follow your heart.”
+Most advice is based on no research, offering only misleading platitudes like “follow your passion.”
 It’s surprisingly out-of-date, focusing on traditional paths rather than those most likely to thrive in an age of AI.
-If you want to help others, you’re often simply told to choose a career in medicine or education, despite the existence of many other paths where you can also save lives.
-In fact, some careers have hundreds of times more impact than others, but most of us have no idea which ones.

-Benjamin Todd is the founder of 80,000 Hours, a nonprofit that has spent more than ten years researching how to have a meaningful and impactful career that still pays the bills.
+Benjamin Todd is the founder of 80,000 Hours, a nonprofit that has spent over fifteen years researching how to have a fulfilling and impactful career that still pays the bills.
 In this book, he introduces a tried-and-tested toolkit that has already helped thousands of people change their career paths.
 It covers:

-- What really makes for a dream job, and why finding it probably doesn’t involve “following your passion”
+· What really makes for a dream job, and why it probably doesn’t involve “following your passion”

-- How to identify which global problems are most pressing, and why they might involve unregulated AI as much as climate change
+· How to have a positive impact in your career, and why doing so might involve focusing on AI as much as on climate change

-It’s also full of practical tips and tools.
-You’ll come away with a plan to use your 80,000 hours in a way that’s rewarding and fulfills your potential to make a difference.
+Whether you’re just starting out, looking to switch paths, or want to have a bigger impact in your current career, it’s full of practical tips and tools that can help.
+You’ll come away with a plan to use your 80,000 hours in a way that’s rewarding, future-proof, and makes a difference.

 Author